RundizBones/ModuleAdmin/.dev-notes/package-tasks.md

 * Update version number in **Installer.php** file.
 * Run command `phpdoc2` or using phpDocumentor 2.
 (API doc is no need to generate every commit, just when there are changes on release.)
 * Run update version number again from the command in section **Update version number of packages**.
+* Run external pack command `rdbdev pack --module RdbAdmin --packDev --packProd` to pack files and folders into a zip file.